I don’t remember exactly how old I was the first time I tasted store-bought eggnog, but I know I was very young.

 - In the clean, dry bowl of a stand mixer, whisk the egg whites until soft peaks form.
 With the mixer still running, slowly add 1 tablespoon sugar and beat until stiff peaks form.
 Gently pour the egg whites into a different bowl and set aside.

 - In the same mixing bowl used for the egg whites (no need to clean the bowl first), place the egg yolks and ¼ cup sugar.
 Beat the mixture until the sugar completely dissolves and the yolks lighten in color.
 Add the milk, cream, liquor, nutmeg and salt.
 Beat on LOW until well combined, about 1 minute.

-- With the mixer on FOLD, add the beaten egg whites.
-Place in an airtight, glass container and chill several hours or overnight or up to 1 year.
+With the mixer on FOLD, add the beaten egg whites.
+Place in an airtight, glass container and chill several hours, overnight or even up to 1 year.
 Research has proven Traditional Eggnog is best served aged 1-3 weeks.